tamirgz/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-## Imputing missing values

 In this part we were required to plot an average of steps taken as function of 5-minute intervals.
-Therefore, we will first group the data by 5-minute invervals and then calculate an average per interval.
+Therefore, I will first group the data by 5-minute invervals and then calculate an average per interval.

 ```r
 averageByInterval <- summarise(group_by(data,interval),average = mean(steps,na.rm = TRUE))